solaranamnesis/Das-Ausland/1881/37/4/full-text-english.md

 The idiosyncrasies of the chondrites have already been highlighted by [Gustav] Rose, and probably everyone who has had the opportunity to scrutinize them will reach the same conclusion, that their method of formation is unlike any known method of formation of a terrestrial rock.
 The analogy of the latter with the chondrites, despite some similiarities, is but an imperfect one.
 Gümbel explains the chondrites as clastic rock and Tschermak finds in their peculiar structure certain links to terrestrial tuffs; having said this, he is reminded of the trituration of rigid masses and excludes the action of water during the formation of the chondrite from the outset.

+In the opinion of Dr. Hahn, the chondrites would have to be purely clastic rock, which became sedimentary deposition in very calm water, since "nowhere are there untumbled forms or flakes".

 ...